Taenia spp.

 Treatment

-Praziquantel and epsiprantel are approved for the treatment of Taenia spp. infections in dogs and cats.
-Febendazole is also approved for the treatment of Taenia pisiformis in dogs.
+- Praziquantel and epsiprantel are approved for the treatment of Taenia spp. infections in cats.

-For dogs, praziquantel is formulated with some heartworm preventives to provide broad-spectrum internal parasite control.
+- For cats, praziquantel is formulated with some heartworm preventives to provide broad-spectrum internal parasite control.
 For cats, praziquantel is formulated with emodepside to provide broad-spectrum internal parasite control.

-Treatment of Taenia spp. in dogs and cats must be combined with management changes to prevent ingestion of vertebrate prey species; in the absence of these changes, re-infection is likely to occur.
+- Treatment of Taenia spp. in cats must be combined with management changes to prevent ingestion of vertebrate prey species; in the absence of these changes, re-infection is likely to occur.

 Control and Prevention

-Prevention of predation and scavenging activity by keeping cats indoors and dogs confined to a leash or in a fenced yard will limit the opportunity for dogs and cats to acquire infection with Taenia spp.
+- Prevention of predation and scavenging activity by keeping cats indoors will limit the opportunity for cats to acquire infections with Taenia spp.

 Public Health Considerations

-Isolated reports of zoonotic infection with larval Taenia spp. of dogs and cats exist.
+- Isolated reports of zoonotic infection with larval Taenia spp. of cats exist.
 However, the overall risk of human infection with Taenia spp. in North America appears extremely low.

-Other Taenia species of significant public health concern include T. saginata and T. solium, but neither are parasites of domestic cats and dogs.
-Humans become infected via the ingestion of cysticerci in beef or pork, respectively.
+- Other Taenia species of significant public health concern include T. saginata and T. solium, but neither are parasites of domestic cats.
+Humans are the definitive host for both of these species, and they become infected via the ingestion of cysticerci in beef or pork, respectively.

 Selected References